tier4/AutowareLichtblickPlugins/README.md

-# AutowareFoxgloveConverter
+# AutowareLichtblickPlugins

-An extension for Foxglove Studio/Lichtblick that provides Autoware message converters and diagnostic panels for better visualization and debugging.
+An extension for Foxglove Studio/Lichtblick that provides Autoware message converters, panels, and layouts for visualing and debugging rosbags.

 Special thanks to [https://github.com/kminoda/AutowareFoxgloveConverter](https://github.com/kminoda/AutowareFoxgloveConverter) for the inspiration and the code to get started.